 - Already on sale, do not wait: the e-Vitara (Maruti’s first electric SUV) and the Victoris (its new mid-size hybrid SUV) are both out now.
 If either fits, there is nothing to wait for.

-- Do not hold your purchase for these: the Fronx EV (early 2027) and Jimny EV (2028) are real but far away.
+- Pushed back, do not hold your purchase: the much-hyped Fronx strong hybrid has slipped to 2027, and the Fronx EV (2027) and Jimny EV (2028) are further out still.
 Buy something now instead.

 First, the honest split: real 2026 cars vs already-on-sale vs far-away

-Maruti has a huge pipeline, and the portals list all of it as “upcoming” even when a car is already in showrooms.
+Maruti has a huge pipeline, and the portals list all of it as “upcoming” even when a car is already in showrooms or has quietly slipped to next year.
 Here is the clean line.

 Already on sale now (nothing to wait for):